Type 1 Ho-Ni I: Combat history

 The Type 1 Ho-Ni I was first deployed in combat at the Battle of Luzon in the Philippines in 1945, with some deployed in static entrenched positions.
 However, like the rest of the Japanese armor of the 2nd Tank Division, they were defeated in action against superior US Army forces.
 In addition, the Type 1 Ho-Ni were not available in sufficient numbers to make an impact on the Battle of the Philippines.
-Type 1 Ho-Ni were also used by the Japanese Army in Burma, late in the war.
+Type 1 Ho-Ni were also used by the Japanese Army in Burma during the Burma campaign.

 The Type 1 Ho-Ni I was produced in small quantities in 1942, when it was superseded by the Type 1 Ho-Ni II and then the Type 3 Ho-Ni III.
 The total number produced of all three types in the Ho-Ni series were 111 units.
 Most of the Ho-Ni units were retained within the Japanese home islands to form part of the defenses against the projected American invasion, and did not see combat before the surrender of Japan.

 Survivors

-A Type 1 Ho-Ni I from the IJA 2nd Tank Division, 2nd Armored Artillery Regiment was captured by the US Army 37th Infantry Division on Luzon on April 6, 1945 as is currently at the United States Army Depot in Anniston, Alabama.
+A Type 1 Ho-Ni I from the IJA 2nd Tank Division, 2nd Armored Artillery Regiment was captured by the US Army 37th Infantry Division on Luzon on April 6, 1945.
+It is currently at the United States Army Depot in Anniston, Alabama.